 Person struck and killed by car on Airline Highway Wednesday morning

-BATON ROUGE - A pedestrian was hit by a vehicle on Airline Highway Wednesday morning and was pronounced dead at the scene, sources told WBRZ.
+BATON ROUGE - A pedestrian was hit by a vehicle on Airline Highway Wednesday morning and was pronounced dead at the scene.

-The crash happened on Airline Highway and St. Gerard Avenue, between Hollywood and Evangeline Streets.
+The crash happened on Airline Highway and St. Gerard Avenue, between Hollywood Street and Evangeline Street.

 Trending News